Last Updated on December 30, 2025

 It makes sense to include Reykjavik in your Iceland itinerary because you’ll definitely be transiting through it.
 But don’t make this city the focus of your trip.

-While Reyjkjavik has plenty to offer, from great restaurants, museums, and nightlife to local tours like whale watching, seeing outside the city will give you a more in depth picture of Iceland.
+While Reykjavik has plenty to offer, from great restaurants, museums, and nightlife to local tours like whale watching, seeing outside the city will give you a more in depth picture of Iceland.
 It’s out in the countryside where you’ll get a sense of how vast the island is, and see Iceland’s beautiful landscapes.

 Iceland is a small country with a small population, and tourism demand is high.
 This combo means that hotels, tours, and rental vehicles get reserved fast.
 This is not a trip that you can book at the last minute, especially if you’re visiting during Iceland’s peak tourism season which runs from mid June to late August.